dayoneteams/playbook/docs/postgresql.md

 # PostgreSQL

+## Access database from host server
+SSH to host server.
+Then use `sudo -u postgres psql` command to access the database console.

 ## Create new database and user account
 Access to PostgreSQL console (via `psql` for example).
 And type the follow commands.